atlanticstarr1/dollarbank/README.md

   * Trigger interest payments
   * Write to Oracle (Powerful feature !!).
 In production this could be a trusted 3rd party like Rhombus.

+## Live Demo
+See a live demo here http://35.231.70.36:3000
+You will be interacting with the dapp on the Rinkeby testnet, so ensure you have get some test ethers from here https://faucet.rinkeby.io/

 ## Setting up the development environment
 There are a few technical requirements before we start.
 Please install the following: